 Managing Your Time

 Planning time for study is one of the most important ingredients of academic success.
-Most college classes require far more study time than high school classes.
-A general rule of thumb to follow when trying to set up a time schedule for studying is: plan on two hours of study per week for each credit you are enrolled in.
+A general rule of thumb to follow when trying to set up a time schedule for studying is -plan on two hours of study per week for each credit you are enrolled in.
 For example, a three-credit course may require six hours of study per week.
-We recognize many students are working while taking classes.
-Balancing work, school and other priorities you'll want to plan on being a part-time student if you're working full-time, and only working part-time if you're a full-time student.
+We recognize many students are working while taking classes so to help balance work, school, and other priorities you'll want to plan on being a part-time student if you're working full-time, and only working part-time if you're a full-time student.
 If you have questions about your course load be sure to talk to an advisor right away.

 Coordinator of the First Year Experience